Roger Parker (judge): Legal career

 After the war, he read Law at King's College, Cambridge, and was called to the Bar at Lincoln's Inn in 1948.
-He joined the chambers of John Ashworth, a commercial set originally located at Three Hare Court, and later at One Hare Court alongside Fisher, Neill, Slynn, and Richard Southwell QC.
+He joined the chambers of John Ashworth, a commercial set originally located at Three Hare Court, and later at One Hare Court alongside Henry Fisher, Patrick Neill, Gordon Slynn, and Richard Southwell.
 Parker built a large practice, mainly but not wholly commercial.
 Refusing an approach to become Treasury Devil in succession to Ashworth, he was instead appointed a Queen's Counsel in 1961, becoming the youngest QC.
 He was elected a Bencher of Lincoln's Inn in 1969 and was Treasurer of the Inn from 1990 to 1991.

 Parker was Deputy Chairman of the Hertfordshire Quarter Sessions from 1969 to 1971 and a Judge of the Courts of Appeal of Jersey and Guernsey from 1974 to 1983.
 He was a member of the Bar Council from 1968 to 1969, Vice-Chairman from 1970 to 1972, and Chairman of the Bar Council from 1972 to 1973.
 He was Vice-President of the Senate of the Four Inns of Court from 1972 to 1973.

 In the 1970s, Parker chaired two major public inquiries.
 From 1974 to 1975, he chaired the Court of Inquiry into the Flixborough disaster.
 In 1977, soon after he was appointed to the bench, he chaired the Windscale Inquiry into British Nuclear Fuels' application to develop reprocessing facilities for irradiated oxide nuclear fuels at Windscale.